smoghal/cognito-amplify-idp-auth/README.md

 - Click on the `Endpoints` tab
 - Click on `Add SAML` button.
 - In the Endpoint Dialog, set the following properties for the SAML Logout endpoint
-  * Endpoint type: SAML Logout
+  * Endpoint type: `SAML Logout`
-  * Binding: POST
+  * Binding: `POST`
   * Trusted URL: `https://sts.<your_domain>/adfs/ls`
+  * Response URL: ideally, set it to same signout callback url as in Cognito user pool [OAuth Setting](###configure-oauth).
+For testing purposes, you can set it to any URL to ensure that when user signs out, they are redirected properly.
 - Hit OK and then Apply to save changes to `Amazon Cognito` RP.

 # Cognito Setup